eatoin5hrdlu/phagepop/README.md

 # phagepop

+How to run new code generater
+To generate python(odespy) and octave/matlab models from the file "eqn"

+> swipl eqn
+?- [smgen].
+?- run.
+?- halt.

-Phagestat population dynamic model for EvoStat: a realization of Husimi's CellStat (PhageStat).
+--------Octave hand written version (fully debugged)------------ Phagestat population dynamic model for EvoStat: a realization of Husimi's CellStat (PhageStat).

+The main program is modrun, called with "octave --persist modrun.m"

+modrun.m     - solves the differential equations in file f.m,
+               plots them using the fill code in jpfill.m, with the colors defined in colortable.m

-modrun.m     - solves the differential equations (in f.m) and plots them. jpfill.m     - colors between two curves to showing bounds of activity/population levels in our model. colortable.m - a utility to show the default colors for plot lines.
+jpfill.m     - colors between two curves to showing bounds of activity/population levels in our model.

+colortable.m - a utility to show the default colors for plot lines.

 f.m          -  models the system of five differential equations from:

-Husimi:
+selection.m  -  A particular selection mechanism model.

+  Husimi
   "Cellstat—A continuous culture system of a bacteriophage for the study of the mutationnrate and the selection process at the DNA level"